 Over the next few days, your child will be learning more about the five senses.
-She or he will learn about Helen Keller and Ray Charles, two people who overcame disabilities.
+They will learn about Helen Keller and Ray Charles, two highly successful people with disabilities.
 Ray Charles was a world-renowned musician in spite of the fact that he was blind.
-Helen Keller, who was both deaf and blind, nonetheless learned how to communicate both by talking and through sign language, as well as how to read and write.
+Helen Keller, was both deaf and blind, and nonetheless learned how to read, write, and communicate both by talking and through sign language